-- A justification that a dependency is not met should address either: - a) why the dependency is not necessary or useful, in which case no further information is required; or - b) that the dependency has been addressed by the operational environment of the TOE, in which case the justification should describe how the security objectives for the operational environment address this dependency. - APE_REQ.2.6C The security requirements rationale shall trace each SFR back to the security objectives for the TOE. - The evaluator shall check that the security requirements rationale traces each SFR back to the security objectives for the TOE. - The evaluator determines that each SFR is traced back to at least one security objective for the TOE. - Failure to trace implies that either the security requirements rationale is incomplete, the security objectives for the TOE are incomplete, or the SFR has no useful purpose. - APE_REQ.2.7C The security requirements rationale shall demonstrate that the SFRs meet all security objectives for the TOE. - The evaluator shall examine the security requirements rationale to determine that for each security objective for the TOE it justifies that the SFRs are suitable to meet that security objective for the TOE. - If no SFRs trace back to the security objective for the TOE, the evaluator action related to this work unit is assigned a fail verdict. - The evaluator determines that the justification for a security objective for the TOE demonstrates that the SFRs are sufficient: if all SFRs that trace back to the objective are satisfied, the security objective for the TOE is achieved. - If the SFRs that trace back to a security objective for the TOE have any uncompleted assignments, or uncompleted or restricted selections, the evaluator determines that for every conceivable completion or combination of completions of these operations, the security objective is still met. - The evaluator also determines that each SFR that traces back to a security objective for the TOE is necessary: when the SFR is satisfied, it actually contributes to achieving the security objective. - Note that the tracings from SFRs to security objectives for the TOE provided in the security requirements rationale may be a part of the justification, but do not constitute a justification by themselves.
+A justification that a dependency is not met should address either: 297 a) why the dependency is not necessary or useful, in which case no further information is required; or b) that the dependency has been addressed by the operational environment of the TOE, in which case the justification should describe how the security objectives for the operational environment address this dependency.
+The security requirements rationale shall trace each SFR back to the APE_REQ.2.6C security objectives for the TOE.
+The evaluator shall check that the security requirements rationale traces each APE_REQ.2-10 SFR back to the security objectives for the TOE.
+The evaluator determines that each SFR is traced back to at least one security 298 objective for the TOE.
+Failure to trace implies that either the security requirements rationale is 299 incomplete, the security objectives for the TOE are incomplete, or the SFR has no useful purpose.
+The security requirements rationale shall demonstrate that the SFRs meet APE REO.2.7C all security objectives for the TOE.
+The evaluator shall examine the security requirements rationale to determine APE_REQ.2-11 that for each security objective for the TOE it justifies that the SFRs are suitable to meet that security objective for the TOE.
+If no SFRs trace back to the security objective for the TOE, the evaluator 300 action related to this work unit is assigned a fail verdict.
+301 The evaluator determines that the justification for a security objective for the TOE demonstrates that the SFRs are sufficient: if all SFRs that trace back to the objective are satisfied, the security objective for the TOE is achieved.
+If the SFRs that trace back to a security objective for the TOE have any 302 uncompleted assignments, or uncompleted or restricted selections, the evaluator determines that for every conceivable completion or combination of completions of these operations, the security objective is still met.
+The evaluator also determines that each SFR that traces back to a security 303 objective for the TOE is necessary: when the SFR is satisfied, it actually contributes to achieving the security objective.
+304 Note that the tracings from SFRs to security objectives for the TOE provided do not constitute a justification by themselves.